Day fighter: World War II

 Examples of planes that were classified as day fighters were the Supermarine Spitfire and Messerschmitt Bf 109.
 Both were excellent interceptors, but were also found in roles such as fighter-bomber and reconnaissance.
 However, the weight of the radar systems needed to effectively track down enemy bombers at night was such that these smaller aircraft simply couldn't carry them given the electronics of the day.
 This led to the use of twin-engine aircraft like the Bristol Beaufighter and Messerschmitt Bf 110 as dedicated night fighters, at which point the term day fighter began to be used.

-Some lighter designs like the Hawker Hurricane and Fw 190 were also adapted to night fighting after a fashion, lacking radar and relying on searchlights or fires on the ground to illuminate their targets.
+Some lighter designs like the Hawker Hurricane and Focke-Wulf Fw 190 were also adapted to night fighting after a fashion, lacking radar and relying on searchlights or fires on the ground to illuminate their targets.
 These were preferred over the Spitfire and Bf 109 largely due to their wide-track landing gear, which made landing at night somewhat safer.
 Although such designs were in service throughout the war, they proved to have little real effectiveness compared to the dedicated night fighter designs.

 Late in the war the considerable advances in radar technology, notably the introduction of the cavity magnetron, allowed for much smaller radar sets.
 At the same time, aircraft engines had roughly doubled in performance over the same period.
 This led to the late-war introduction of single-engine night fighters like the Grumman F6F, Vought F4U, as well as more agile twin-engine planes such as the Lockheed P-38, with some success.